JohnyDeve/Inverse_Matrix_Calculating/README.md

 # Matrix Inverter (C implementation)

-A Console utility in C language designed to calculate the inverse HxW matrix using the **LU decomposition method**.
+Console utility in C language designed to calculate the inverse HxW matrix using the **LU decomposition method**.
 The program focuses on reliability, strict error handling, and efficient memory management.

 ## Core Features